 The Company may choose not to designate certain derivatives as hedges.
-This may occur where the Company is economically hedged but IAS 39 hedge accounting cannot be achieved or where gains and losses on both the derivative and hedged item naturally offset in the income statement.
+This may occur where gains and losses on both the derivative and hedged item naturally offset in the income statement.
 Fair value changes on these derivatives are recognised in the income statement as remeasurements and are classified as financing or operating depending on the nature of the associated hedged risk.